April 11, 2022

 202 West Street, Annapolis, MD 21401

-A personal favorite of Liquified Creative and Naptown Scoop—although Liquified's office is a whole lot closer and I'm jealous.
+A personal favorite of Naptown Scoop.
 This small but might café has fresh and delicious options for breakfast and lunch daily.
-And the views are almost as good as Chart House.
+And the views are almost as good as Chart House Prime.
 Which makes sense considering they're neighbors.

 303 Second Street Unit A, Annapolis, MD 21403